2023-12-04 18:25:00

 Surprisingly, the governor suggested that the former president’s transgression was not in trying to steal an election he lost, but in failing to do so successfully.

 “Am I going to let them steal an election for me?”
 DeSantis said.
 “Of course I’m not going to do that.
 I’m going to do everything I can to make the people’s voice heard.
-I’m tired of whining about it, when nothing is done about it.
+I’m tired of whining regarding it, when nothing is done regarding it.
 Why do you let them get away with it?
 “I don’t understand it.
 If you didn’t stop it when you were in office, how are you going to stop it when you’re out?”

 One Republican who has criticized Trump — and has effectively paid for her comments with her political career — is former Wyoming Rep. Liz Cheney, who said in an interview that aired this weekend that the new Republican House speaker Representative Mike Johnson was “absolutely” a collaborator in Trump’s effort to steal the 2020 election and that his party was unfit to hold the House majority because of its cowardly attitude toward Trump.